 Success in law school requires students to develop the analytical skills necessary to solve specific legal problems through the application of general legal principles.

-The Academic Success Program (ASP) offers students an opportunity to practice these skills in a collaborative environment with guidance and feedback from Professor Eileen Pizzurro, Director of Academic Support and Bar Studies.
+The Academic Success Program (ASP) offers students an opportunity to practice these skills in a collaborative environment with guidance and feedback from Professor Eileen Pizzurro, Director of Academic Success and Bar Studies.

 The ASP complements the law school curiculum.
 The focus of ASP is to help students develop the skills necessary to succeed in law school and on the bar exam.
 These skills include, in part, the ability to read and understand (critical reading and case briefing), organize (outlining), and apply (exam writing) the law as well as time and stress management.